meliopolis/governance-paymaster/README.md

 ## `PaymasterDelegateERC20.sol`

-This paymaster that covers the gas cost of `delegate(address)` function used by ERC20 tokens before an owner can vote in their respective DAO.
+This paymaster covers the gas cost of `delegate(address)` function ([sample](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/governance/utils/Votes.sol#L134)) used by ERC20 tokens before an owner can vote in their respective DAO.
 For example, Uniswap DAO is managed by UNI token holders.
-Those token holders can either vote themselves (by self-delegating) or delegate to another wallet address to vote on their behalf.
-That `delegate` function call is paid for by this Paymaster.
+Those token holders can either delegate to themselves or delegate to another wallet address to vote on their behalf.
+That [`delegate`](https://etherscan.io/token/0x1f9840a85d5af5bf1d1762f925bdaddc4201f984#writeContract#F2) function call could be paid for by this Paymaster.

-### Considerations
+### Methodology

-Main challenge for a fully on-chain paymaster is to avoid getting drained.
-Our methodology requires a specific calldata and our validation function checks for both the length and tests specific sections of the calldata to ensure the call will only go to a specific ERC20token contract and only call `delegate(address)` function on that contract.
+Main challenge for a fully on-chain paymaster is to cover **only** the transactions specified and avoid getting drained through various different abuse vectors.

+Our methodology requires specific calldata and our validation function checks for both the length and subsections of the calldata to ensure the call will only go to the intended ERC20token contract and only call `delegate(address)` function on that contract.

-* This Paymaster only pays for delegation on one specific ERC20 Token address (which is set at initialization).
+* At initialization, Paymaster is deployed for a specific ERC20Token which is then required in every calldata for validation to pass.

-* Call data checks require that it calls `delegate(address)` function and only that function
+* We also check `calldata` to ensure it calls `delegate(address)` function and only that function.

-* Calling the Paymaster when the user may not have any ERC20 Token.
-We check the user's balance before validating.
+* One of the features of ERC20 Token standard is that `delegate` function can be called even when token balance is zero.
+This is a problem as it can mean that anyone can arbitrary call the Paymaster to pay for their `delegate` transaction but it has no useful value to the ecosystem.
+Thus, we check the user's balance before validating (and this is within the Storage Access Rules).

+### Other Considerations

+* What if the user calls the Paymaster again **immediately** after a successful delegation?
+The Paymaster records any successful transaction in its own storage but it doesn't know how long it's been since the last transaction (no access to `block.timestamp` in `_validatePaymasterUserOp`).
+So, it will approve the next request and set the `validAfter` to be 90 days away from the last successful action.
+(90 days is a modifiable setting in the Paymaster, even after deployment).
+It's up to the Bundler whether they decide to keep the transaction for that period or discard it given the future date.
+TODO: confirm this behavior with bundlers.

+* In some circumstances, we also set a `validUntil` to be `validAfter + 30 minutes`.
+This is not possible to set in a user's first request to use the Paymaster, as the Paymaster has no access to `block.timestamp`.

 * Repeatedly calling the Payamaster to delegate in a short period.
-We require a minimum waiting period (set to 90 days by default) and editable by Paymaster's owner.

-* Since the validation function can't access `block.timestamp`, we track the last time a user successfully used the Paymaster to pay for a `delegate` call.
-On subsequent calls from the same user, we return `validAfter` to be the last timestamp + `minWaitTime`.

-* In those circumstances, we also set a `validUntil` to be `validAfter + 30 minutes`.
-This is not possible to set in a user's first request to use the Paymaster, as the Paymaster has no access to `block.timestamp`.

-For some attack vectors, Bundler behavior also matters.

-* If a user calls the Paymaster again **immediately** after a successful delegation, Paymaster will approve the next request and set the `validAfter` to be 90 days away.
-It's up to the Bundler whether they decide to keep the transaction for that period or discard it given the future date.
-TODO: confirm this behavior with bundlers

-Other What Ifs
+We require a minimum waiting period (set to 90 days by default).
+In theory, someone could continue receiving appropriate validation from the Paymaster for infinite transactions but in theory, the bundlers should prevent more than one to be used in any minimum waiting period window.
+For example, if someone generated 100 calls to `delegate(address)` from the same sender after an initial one.
+The Paymaster will return valid for all of them but only one will be able to go through.

 * What if someone spams the Paymaster with valid calldata length and ERC20 Token address but nonsensical data.
 ERC20 Balance check should fail in that case and the Bundler will reject transaction during its simulation.

 * What if someone submits a transaction during high gas times?
 There's a built-in `maxCost` to limit damage, also editable by the Paymaster Owner.

 * What if there is a dishonest bundler who submits fake transactions?
-Then, that bundler will get penalized by EntryPoint when the transaction fails during EntryPoint's simulation
+Then, that bundler will get penalized by EntryPoint when the transaction fails during EntryPoint's simulation.
+TODO: this part is a little unclear to us.
+Need to talk to more bundlers to understand their constraints.

 ### Storage access rules